-The voluntary sector should be more accountable to the individuals and communities we exist to serve and this includes ourselves!
+The voluntary sector should be more accountable to the individuals and communities they exist to serve, and this includes ourselves!
 In particular, the work and decisions of our elected committee and senior leadership teams should be transparent, and we should actively welcome challenges to the status quo.

 At GRASS we commit to openly publish regularly, and in detail, on our successes, failures and what we are learning along the way, in ways that are accessible to the general public, as well as our colleagues and partners.
 This includes publishing more open data about our activities to inform and support others with the same strategic goals.

-GRASS Cliftonville was formed in 2003 as a constituted community group to address social issues and needs arising within the streets located around Gordon Road, and the Cliftonville West ward.
+The Gordon Road Area Street Scheme (GRASS) was formed in 2003 as a constituted community group to address social issues and needs arising within the streets located around Gordon Road, and the wider Cliftonville wards.

 Financial Controls Policy

-GRASS Cliftonville’s annual accounts are prepared by an independent chartered accountant and formally approved by the GRASS committee.
-An end-of-year Treasurer’s Statement is presented to our members for review at our Annual General Meeting (AGM).
+GRASS Cliftonville’s annual accounts are prepared by an independent bookkeeper, audited & approved by a chartered accountant, and then formally signed-off by the elected members of the GRASS Committee.
+An end-of-year Treasurer’s report is presented to our members for review at our Annual General Meeting (AGM) and posted online as part of the approved GRASS AGM minutes (please see below).

 All grant monies received by GRASS undergo a thorough due diligence process and are subject to extensive checks & reviews dictated by the terms & conditions of each funder.